 -

-Depending on how the integration was added in the previous step, all fields may be pre-populated.
+Depending on how the integration was added in the previous step, all fields may be pre-populated, but are available to be adjusted.
 There are three fields total:

 -